claudiahalip/books_cli/readme.md

 ## CLI application plan:

-1.getting the Google Book API endpoint "https://www.googleapis.com/books/v1/volumes?q=#{search_quirey}&maxResults=5&key=#{ENV["API_KEY"]}"
+1. getting the Google Book API endpoint "https://www.googleapis.com/books/v1/volumes?q=#{search_quirey}&maxResults=5&key=#{ENV["API_KEY"]}"

-    getting an API_KEY

-2.create the project folder and initialize with rspec for tests
+2. create the project folder and initialize with rspec for tests

-3.create the folders inside the project(bin, lib, environment.rb, readme.md, .env, .gitignore)
+3. create the folders inside the project(bin, lib, environment.rb, readme.md, .env, .gitignore)

-4.create start file inside bin
+4. create start file inside bin

-5.create the files inside the lib:
+5. create the files inside the lib:
-  -a file (api.rb) that will make calls to the API
-  -a file (book.rb) that will create book objects, keep the track of the book object attributes, save book objects, keep track of the readeing book
+      -a file (api.rb) API class will make calls to the API -a file (book.rb) Book class create book objects, keep the track of the book object attributes, save book objects, keep track of all book objects
-  -a file (cli.rb)  that will interact with the user, control the flow of the application
+      -a file (cli.rb)  CLI class will interact with the user, control the flow of the application -a file (ReadingList.rb) ReadingList class will keep track of all the book objects saved into a reding list

-6.a book object will have the following attributes:
+6. The book object will have the following attributes:
       -title
       -author
       -publisher
-  The Book class will have
+7. The Book class will have
       - a class method "all" that will get all the Book objects
       - a class method "clear" that will clear the array of all objects